 What makes this horse special is its fifth gait, the tölt, which is comparable to a running walk.
 Most riders can master it fairly quickly; it's fast, comfortable and enables the horse to cover great distances.

 On the Wilderness Expedition you travel through the highlands, where in times gone by horses were the only means of transport, across deserts and rivers to the Hofsjökull glacier and the heart of Iceland.
-Three nights are spent in comfortable cottages and three nights in simple mountain huts and refuges which are comfortable, but with limited facilities.
+Three nights are spent in comfortable cottages and four nights in simple mountain huts and refuges which are comfortable, but with limited facilities.
 Showers are may not be available on these nights and sleeping bags are required.

-Accommodation is three nights in comfortable cottages in Varmahlíð, three nights in simple mountain refuges and one night in a hotel with private facilities in Reykjavik.
+Accommodation is three nights in comfortable cottages in Varmahlíð and four nights in simple mountain refuges.

 Showers are available on certain nights and on others there may be natural thermal pools.
 Some nights there may only be cold water available, sometimes in the form of a stream!